 Teams must be registered to a U8 through U16 boys or girls team.
 Eligible players are those players whose names appear on the team’s official roster on gotsoccer.com (U.S. teams) or team’s official roster (foreign teams).
 The players listed on the team’s official roster must be officially registered to the team through their youth soccer organization or be a sanctioned guest player.
 A team may have a maximum of five guest players.

 Tournament Headquarters: Bettye Wilson Soccer Complex located at 7353 Eugene Ave., Las Vegas, NV 89128 (Map)

-Tournament Director: The administration of the Las Vegas Mayor’s Cup International Showcase is vested in the Tournament Director.
-The Tournament Director will be a nominated representative of the City of Las Vegas.
-The Tournament Director will decide any matters not provided for in this policy and his/her decisions are final.
+Tournament Director: The administration of the Las Vegas Mayor’s Cup International Tournament is vested in the Tournament Director provided by Downtown Las Vegas Soccer Club.
+The Tournament Director will decide on any matters not provided for in this policy and his/her decisions are final.
 The Tournament Director will only receive communication concerning the tournament and its conduct from registered team officials.